Marklogic-retired/marklogic-data-hub/quick-start/README.md

 ## Build and deploy the web app via Eclipse
 - Select Application.java then Run as Java Application
+- To develop in eclipse, run ```../gradlew eclipse``` for both quick start and DHIB and make DHIB a project dependency

 ## Go to the main page
 - The main page is accessible at http://localhost:[server.port]/[server.contextPath].